Nutomic/ensichat/PROTOCOL.md

 Protocol-Type is one of those specified in section Protocol Messages, or 255 for Content Messages.

-Hop Limit SHOULD be set to `MAX_HOP_COUNT` on message creation, and MUST NOT be changed by a forwarding node.
+Hop Limit SHOULD be set to `20` on message creation, and MUST NOT be changed by a forwarding node.

 Hop Count specifies the number of nodes a message may pass.
 When